Den Helder, Netherlands

 The effect of the climate agreements will radically change the energy system in the Netherlands and the rest of the world towards 2050.
 Also in the North Sea, where 22,500 large wind turbines will ultimately supply a large part of the European energy demand.
 The energy transition is therefore important for the future of Den Helder Airport.
 The modern offshore helicopter has been proven to be clean, safe and extremely efficient and will always remain a logical, but also sustainable choice for the transport of technicians and small cargo.

-In 2012 Den Helder Airport facilitated more than 24,000 flight movements.
-It is expected that this will decline after the phasing out of oil and gas extraction, which will ultimately leave room around the North Sea for 5 to 6 offshore airport centers.
+In 2008, Den Helder Airport facilitated more than 24,000 flight movements.
+This is expected to decrease after the phasing out of oil and gas extraction, which will ultimately leave room for 5 to 6 offshore airport centers around the North Sea.
 Consolidation is inevitable.
-It is important that the Netherlands, with Den Helder Airport, continues to be part of this.
-By making all ground operations sustainable by 2030, facilitating maritime drones and optimal design, Dutch offshore aviation is ready for the future.
+It is important that the Netherlands remains part of this with Den Helder Airport.
+By making all ground operations more sustainable by 2030, facilitating maritime drones and optimal design, Den Helder Airport, and therefore Dutch offshore aviation, is ready for the future.

 Useful information